regmi-saugat/66Days_MachineLearning/README.md

 **Day4 of 66DaysOfData!**

   **💡 K Nearest Neighbor:**
-  - K-Nearest Neighbor is a Supervised Machine Learning Algorithm that is used to solve classificaiton as well as regression problems.
+  - K-Nearest Neighbor is a Supervised Machine Learning Algorithm that is used to solve classification as well as regression problems.
-  - It is probably the first machine leanring algorithm developed and due to its simple nature, it is still widely accepted in solving many industrial problems.
+  - It is probably the first machine learning algorithm developed and due to its simple nature, it is still widely accepted in solving many industrial problems.
   - Whenever new test sample comes, it tries to verify the similarity of the test sample with its training sample

           Properties which might define KNN well:
           1. Lazy learning algorithm − KNN is a lazy learning algorithm because it does not have a specialized training phase and uses all the data for training while classification.
           2. Non-parametric learning algorithm − KNN is also a non-parametric learning algorithm because it doesn’t assume anything about the underlying data.

           Steps to be carried out during the KNN algorithm are as follow:
           1. First we need to select the number of neighbors we want to consider.
-          2. We need to find the K-Neighbors based on any distance metric, that can be Euclidean/Manhatten/or custom distance metric.
+          2. We need to find the K-Neighbors based on any distance metric, that can be Euclidean/Manhattan/or custom distance metric.
           [The most commonly used method to calculate distance is Euclidean.]
           3. Among selected K - neighbors, we need to count how many neighbors are form the different classes
           4. Assign the test data sample to the class for which the count of neighbors was maximum